mwherman2000/TrustedDigitalWeb/specifications/did-methods/did-bluetoqueprocess-1-0-0.md

 ## 6. Reference Implementations

-The current version of the code for the "BlueToque Business Process" Identifier Method reference implementation can be found in the following GitHub project: https://github.com/mwherman2000/TrustedDigitalWeb.
+The current version of the code for the "BlueToqueTools Business Process" Identifier Method reference implementation can be found in the following GitHub project: https://github.com/mwherman2000/TrustedDigitalWeb.
-This project is the definitive reference implementation of the Trusted Digital Web "BlueToque Business Process" Identifier Method and contains compliant reference implementations of apps, agents, and services deployable on the Trusted Digital Web.
+This project is the definitive reference implementation of the Trusted Digital Web "BlueToqueTools Business Process" Identifier Method and contains compliant reference implementations of apps, agents, and services deployable on the Trusted Digital Web.

 ## 7. Acknowledgments